| The Romancers:

 My band at the time, Mark & the

-Escorts, played on the same bill with The Romancers on several
+Escorts, played on the same bill with the Romancers on

-them at Rainbow Gardens in Pomona, California on a Sunday
+right before them at Rainbow Gardens in Pomona on a Sunday

 afternoon in 1964.
 At 14 and 15 years old, we were several